KoelhoSec/wacker/README.md

 # Overview
 A set of scripts to help perform an online dictionary attack against a WPA3 access point.
 Wacker leverages the wpa_supplicant control interface to control the operations of the supplicant daemon and to get status information and event notifications ultimately helping speedup connection attempts during brute force attempts.

+NOTE: This is a modified version of original wacker.py that runs with more verbose during execution.

 # Virtual Wifi Arena
 In lieu of finding a WPA3 AP for testing, consider setting up a local environment using mac80211_hwsim (details below) or by using the VMs provided by the RF Hackers Sanctuary (scoreboard.rfhackers.com).